|reichorn on Back In the Saddle Again|

 “All right.
 Who’s Gregory, then?”

 “Master Knolls’ son—and a little bumbling fool.”
 Ethan grunted, shook his head.
-“I regret to report that he’s also Loren’s latest infatuation.”
+“Alas, he’s also Loren’s latest infatuation.”

 “Her latest?
 When did this start?”